zcash/zips/drafts/blossom-split-founders-reward.rst

-Since the launch of the Zcash network, the consensus rules have required that until the first block reward halving, each block must send 20% of the block subsidy to a hard-coded transparent address. [#block-subsidy]_ This stream of 2.5-ZEC outputs (the value after the mining slow-start was completed) can been split into three logical funding streams: [#continued-funding]_
+Since the launch of the Zcash network, the consensus rules have required that until the first block reward halving, each block must send 20% of the block subsidy to a hard-coded transparent address. [#block-subsidy]_ This stream of 2.5-ZEC outputs (the value after the mining slow-start was completed) can be split into three logical funding streams: [#continued-funding]_

 - (73.7%) The Founders' Reward stream